eirikdahlen/TDT4290_Aqueous/README.md

 It is possible to test the solution by connecting two computers together via Ethernet.
 By doing the following steps, two computers can communicate over TCP by using the IMC message protocol.

 1. Follow the first four steps in [this guide](https://www.maketecheasier.com/connect-two-windows-computer-on-lan/).
-Be sure to use different IP-adresses for the two computers.
+Be sure to use different IP-addresses for the two computers.
 2. To test that step 1 was successful:
    1. Click `Start` and enter `cmd` in the Start Search field
    2. Enter `ping 192.168.0.x`, where x depends on what IP-address you want to communicate with.
 Press `Enter`.